aloxe/huwindty/src/pages/documentation/cms.md

 ---
 layout: base
 title: Content Managment System
-subtitle: Install Sveltia CMS step by step
+headline: Install Sveltia CMS step by step
 description: How do use Sveltia CMS as a for your 11ty website
 ismarkdown: true
 ---